Skip to content

 For more background, read How Capell works.

-The Title is the main human-readable page title.
-It is usually shown in the browser title, search snippets, social previews, and any frontend template that prints the page heading.
+Title — the main human-readable page title.
+It usually appears in the browser title, search snippets, social previews, and any frontend template that prints the page heading.

-The Slug is the URL segment.
+Slug — the URL segment.
 Capell fills it from the title, so About Our Team becomes about-our-team.
-You can edit it when you need a shorter or clearer URL.
+Edit it when you need a shorter or clearer URL.

-The URL preview shows the Site domain and parent path before the slug.
+URL preview — shows the Site domain and parent path before the slug.
 Use it as a quick check before saving.

 The title, slug, and URL preview fields The title, slug, and URL preview fields